 All of that ran through my head and I was left staring at her shocked beautiful blue eyes and yes, I was so ashamed of myself.

 Quickly trying to justify it, I realised my mother had done that to me.
 But that didn’t make it right.
-Ive watched other equally frustrated mothers say this to their kids and that doesn’t make it right either.
+I've watched other equally frustrated mothers say this to their kids and that doesn’t make it right either.
 So, I apologised to her and let her and her feral hair go to school in a rough ponytail.
-After school drop off, I did some research and looked at every brush on the market and all the brushes that have ever been on the market.
-Not one brush really works.
-They all hurt and what I came to realise is that everyone LEARNS through situations like the one I described with Rose that it’s their hair or actually them thats the problem.
+After she was at school, I drove home in a daze and went and immersed myself researching.
+I looked at every brush on the market and all the brushes that have ever been on the market.
+Id bought most of them and I already knew that not one brush really works.
+They all hurt and what I came to realise is that everyone LEARNS through situations like the one I described with Rose... they learn gradually over time that it’s their hair or actually they themselves are the problem.
 We have made a big mistake over the generations blaming kids for their terrible hair or their terrible attitude to looking after their hair when in fact that is not the problem.
 The problem is the BRUSH !